aghareza/blockchain-developer-bootcamp-final-project/README.md

 ## Overview

-The goal of this project is to allow for registration of intent to mint a NFT project.
-This would be done by first purchasing a mint token then staking a mint token towards a project.
-Once the minting of a project begins, through some kind of pre-sale, users will be able to have their staked tokens consumed for a NFT.
-Users will be able to unstake at anytime and also redeem inital payment by returning their mint tokens.
+The goal of this project is to allow for registration of intent to mint an NFT project.
+This process would be purchasing a mint token then staking a mint token towards a project.
+Once the minting of a project begins, users will have their staked tokens consumed for an NFT.
+Users will be able to unstake and redeem initial payment by returning their mint tokens.

+Hopefully, a mint token will provide NFT project creators a more straightforward way to allow supports to register early for a mint without competing in a public mint.

 ## Example Workflow